Electrostatic computations for statistical mechanics and random matrix applications: Background as an Analytic Continuation

 As is well known, going back to Wigner \cite{Wi57a} and Dyson \cite{Dy62}, Hermitian and unitary random matrix ensembles give rise to electrostatic problems involving the logarithmic potential with the charge distribution restricted to one-dimension; recall the discussion around (\ref{1.10}).
 This is similarly true for certain ensembles of non-Hermitian random matrices with the charges occupying a two-dimensional region; this was already noted in the pioneering work on this topic of Ginibre \cite{Gi65}, and is developed systematically in \cite{BF25}, \cite{Fo16}.
 Fortunately the electrostatic theory associated with the logarithmic potential is more extensive than that in higher dimensions, due to the applicability of complex variable methods.
 These are first introduced in \S \ref{S3.4A} in the context of deducing the domain potential, then further developed in \S \ref{S4}, where in particular the computation of certain Green functions is reviewed.
 The final subsection of \S \ref{S4} gives application of this theory to fluctuation formulas and surface correlations.
 The final section of the review, \S \ref{S5}, addresses the balayage measure and the hole probability.

-\section{Background as an analytic continuation}
+\section{Background as an Analytic Continuation}

 From the discussion of \S \ref{S1.2}, the rationale for introducing the uniform background is so that the total potential energy will, for typical configurations, be of order $N$ (i.e.~extensive).
 A related viewpoint is that the potential at a point in the interior of the system will be of order unity.
-For configurations forming lattices, and for particular geometries, there are circumstances when these expected consequences can be verified explicitly, and moreover can be shown to be an analytic continuation in $s$ of the same quantity when no background is necessary.
+For configurations forming lattices, and for particular geometries, there are circumstances when these expected consequences can be verified explicitly.
+Further, it can be shown that this potential is an analytic continuation in $s$ of the same quantity when no background is necessary.

-\subsection{Riesz gas on a circle}
+\subsection{Riesz Gas on a Circle}

 The one-dimensional domain of a circle of radius $R$ lends itself to the simplest analysis.
-Due to the rotational symmetry, the potential $V(\phi)$ between a unit charge and the neutralising background charge density $-\rho_{\rm b} = - N/2 \pi R$ is independent of $\phi$.
-In the logarithmic case ($s=0$ in (\ref{1.11})) one calculates $V(\phi) = N \log R$ by using the classical Jensen's formula.
-For the remaining allowed values of the exponent $s$ in one-dimension (the discussion below (\ref{1.11}) gives $-2<s<1$) use of a trigonometric form of the $\beta$ integral gives
+Due to the rotational symmetry, the potential $V(\phi)$ between a unit charge and the neutralising background charge density $-\rho_{\rm b} = - N/2 \pi R$ \alert{as specified by (\ref{1.3})}, is independent of $\phi$.
+In the logarithmic case ($s=0$ in (\ref{1.11})) one calculates $V(\phi) = V_0 = N \log R$ by using the classical Jensen's formula.
+For the remaining \alert{permitted} values of the exponent $s$ in one-dimension (the discussion below (\ref{1.11}) gives $-2<s<1$) use of a trigonometric form of the beta integral gives \alert{that the integral (\ref{1.3}) has the evaluation}

 In terms of this $\phi$ independent potential, one calculates from (\ref{1.6}) and (\ref{1.6a}) that